-Choosing the right sunscreen can be a daunting task.
-UVA, UVB, SPF, photostable and water resistant are some of the terms you’re likely to encounter.
+Choosing the right sunscreen may not be as easy as one thinks.
+UVA, UVB, SPF, photostabilty and water resistant: these are just some of the terms you’re likely to encounter.
 Let’s try to clear things up!

 UVA and UVB radiation